Nextiva / Blog / Marketing & Sales

 In Slack’s case, users reacted well to their social media crisis response, and the Slack social media team continued to engage with users on a personal, yet professional, level:

-By doing so, Slack’s effective crisis management gave them a chance to improve their affinity with their customer base instead of letting a crisis situation damage their reputation.
+By doing so, Slack’s effective crisis management enabled them to strengthen their relationship with their customer base, rather than allowing a negative situation to damage their reputation.
 During a social media crisis, set up a digital “war room” for stakeholders to join and get answers quickly.

 Conduct a post-crisis review to determine root causes and learn from successes and missteps.
-Put updated policies in place to reduce future risk.
+Implement updated policies to mitigate future risks.

-Publicly updating policies is an important step in managing a social media crisis.
+Publicly updating policies is an essential step in managing a social media crisis.

 Follow these proven PR techniques during the crisis response and post-crisis recovery: